 Headless CMS for Gaming Apps

 Mobile gaming has become a very popular pastime, and the industry is showing no signs of slowing down.
-It is estimated that approximately 63 percent of the US population will be gaming on their mobile devices by 2020.
+It is estimated that approximately 63 percent of the US population are gaming on their mobile devices by 2020 and that mobile gaming apps are on track to surpass the 100 billion-dollar-mark by 2023.

 Zesty.io customer Rocket League, is an example of a gaming brand that needed a speedy CMS that can help them produce and distribute content at a wider level.
 Their experience with Zesty.io was that it was faster, more flexible, and cheaper than using WordPress.